 And idiosyncrasy of Bulgarian cuisine is the bread and pastries.
 You can find small bakeries on almost every corner selling Banitsa, a filo-based dough made with white cheese and eggs, it also has many varieties, or Milinki, a yeast based dough with white or yellow cheese and many more.
 Not only are there savoury pastries but also sweets such as Gevrek (simit) or Kiflichki usually with jam or chocolate.

 Another typical sweet bread is Kozunak made of a yeast based dough usually baked for holidays such as Easter.
-Mekitsi are made of kneaded dough with flour, yogurt and eggs, shaped in a flat rounds and deep fried.
+Mekitsi are made of kneaded dough with flour, yogurt and eggs, shaped in flat rounds and deep fried.
 They are served either sweet with honey, jam or powdered sugar, or salty usually with white cheese.
 Very popular are also Parlenki (pita bread) usually with garlic butter, white or yellow cheese.

 Bulgaria is famous not only with food but also alcohol, especially Bulgarian wine and rakiya.
 Rakiya is a spirit made of fruits mostly grapes or plums, but, if the region is popular for its apricots, figs, pears and other fruits, they may be used instead.
 Also, there is a speciality, since Bulgaria is a country of roses, in the Valley of Roses region, there’s a rose rakiya or rose liquor made.